Curtin University vs Edith Cowan University - Which is Best for You? (2026)

 The size of the student community can be a plus if you want lots of clubs, societies, and events, and you’re comfortable navigating a bigger campus environment.

 Bunbury (South West) offers a smaller regional campus setting, which some students find more personal and easier to settle into.
+It's a cluster of buildings set amongst the bush on the outskirts of Bunbury, co-located in the same area as the local TAFE.

 Accommodation and commuting

-Both universities have options that support commuters, and both have accommodation pathways (including on-campus or student accommodation options depending on campus and availability).
+Both universities have options that support commuters, and both have accommodation options (including on-campus or student accommodation options depending on campus and availability).
 Your best comparison point is often practical: travel time, where you can afford to live, and whether you want a campus-centred routine or a more flexible commuter lifestyle.

 Both universities offer core supports such as academic skills help, counselling services, accessibility support, and careers guidance.
 The more meaningful differences are often in how “visible” and embedded the support feels, depending on your course and campus.